Updated July, 2021

-I’ve already written about how to take the special Go Train with dedicated bicycle cars from Toronto to Niagara Falls in a previous blog post.
+I’ve already written about how to take the special Go Train with dedicated bicycle cars from Toronto to Niagara Falls.
 It’s easy and affordable.
 Sometimes my friends and I ride the whole 20km from Niagara Falls station to Niagara-on-the-Lake (aka, NOTL) and back but we’ve also tossed our bikes on the local bus bike racks for part of the way, to maximize our sightseeing time.

 Five free things to see biking in Niagara-on-the-Lake and Niagara Falls

 Niagara Falls is the very definition of awesome.
 It’s actually three falls right between the Canada-US border, including Horseshoe Falls, the most powerful waterfall in North America.
 But you know that – it’s one of the most popular tourist destinations in all of Canada.
 You can stroll along a wonder of the world for free.
 And probably catch a rainbow.
 What’s not to love?